arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 Today will be about providing a high level overview of SQL -- what it is, what it's good for, why you might want to learn it.
 We won't be doing any hands-on coding with SQL today, although we will during some of the future sessions in this series.

+--{{0}}--
+And I just want to mention that although we have an hour booked for today's workshop, we probably won't need all of that time.
+The later workshops in this series will take the whole hour, but today's is a little lighter.
+So we can use the extra time at the end for questions, or of course you can feel free to drop off and take a little time back.

 ## Thank you!

 <div class = "gratitude">